markusressel/openhasp-config-manager/README.md

 > openhasp-config-manager cmd -c ./openhasp-configs -d plate35 -C backlight -p "{\"state\":\"on\",\"brightness\":128}"
 ```

+## API Client

+openhasp-config-manager also provides a simple API client to interact with a plate.
+See [example.py](example.py) to see how to use it.

 # FAQ

 ## How do I see device logs?